Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 How to reduce accounts receivable days in healthcare

-To reduce accounts receivable days in healthcare, you tighten the front end (eligibility, authorizations, clean claim rate) and install a consistent follow-up cadence on payer and patient balances.
+To reduce accounts receivable days in healthcare, you tighten the front end (eligibility, authorizations, clean claim rate) and strengthen revenue cycle management by reducing delays across payer balances and patient billing.
 The goal is fewer denials, faster resubmissions, and fewer claims aging past your “acceptable” window.

 Start with three levers: